janicria/sunflower/README.md

 to run sunflower with either no audio, pipewire support or  pulseaudio support respectively.

 ### Real hardware
 WARNING: Sunflower is not fully tested and may cause **damages** or **permanent harm** to your device if you try to run in on your device.
-I do not hold any responsibility for **anything** that may occur if you decide to do this and you are at you're own risk.
+I do not hold any responsibility for **anything** that may occur if you decide to do this and you are at your own risk.

 However, if you'd like to run sunflower anyway on an x86 compatible computer you can run:
 ```